modabas/ModEndpoints/README.md

 - StatusCodes.Status204NoContent,
 - StatusCodes.Status205ResetContent

-When result returned from handler method is in Failed state, default WebResultEndpoint response mapping will create a Minimal Api IResult with a 4XX or 5XX HTTP Status Code depending on the FailureType of [business result](https://github.com/modabas/ModResults).
+When result returned from handler method is in Failed state, default WebResultEndpoint response mapping will create a Minimal API IResult with a 4XX or 5XX HTTP Status Code depending on the FailureType of [business result](https://github.com/modabas/ModResults).

 It is also possible to implement a custom response mapping behaviour for a WebResultEndpoint.
 To do so:
 - Create an IResultToResponseMapper implementation,